xamarin/xamarin-forms-samples/Xuzzle/README.md

 ---
-name: Xamarin.Forms - Xuzzle
+name: Xamarin.Forms - Xuzzle number game
 description: "This is a variation of the classic 14-15 puzzle.
-On the early Mac, the 14-15 program was called PUZZLE. #game"
+On the early Mac, the 14-15 program was called PUZZLE (game)"
 page_type: sample
 languages:
 - csharp
 products:
 - xamarin
+extensions:
+    tags:
+    - game
 urlFragment: xuzzle
 ---
 # Xuzzle